 While there were long stretches when they weren’t allowed to meet at all, members kept in touch and shared their fitness updates on social media and when they were allowed to return socially distanced, they picked up right where they left off.
 There’s no stopping a runner.

-The club celebrates its 10th anniversary next year and it has to be said, it’s quite the thing they’ve built and the Manchester Road Runners show no signs of stopping.
+The club recently celebrated its 10th anniversary and it has to be said, it’s quite the thing they’ve built and the Manchester Road Runners show no signs of stopping.

-Last but not least, as a member since November 2021 myself, I can honestly say this club has changed my life in so many ways.
+Last but not least, as a member since November 2021 myself, I can honestly say this running club is not only the best I’ve come across in Greater Manchester but has it changed my life in so many ways.

 As a person who already loved running, it was a no-brainer when I stumbled across a horde of people in their gear all getting ready to set off.
 Seeing them gathering at a pub didn’t hurt either.